steve-anderson/jast/README.md

 # JAST
-Parts of this project are tied to infrastructure that I run using VirtualBox in VMs.
+Parts of this project are tied to infrastructure that I run using VirtualBox VMs and/or an kubernetes cluster inside LXD nodes.

 ## Overview
 The purpose of the java application server test (JAST) is to have three Java EE 7 applications in separate Docker containers doing remote EJB calls and MDB processing.
 These application process data in the order of `front-server` to `middle-server` to `back-server`.